-How to tweak iOS 10's visuals, multitouch gestures, and sounds to your liking
+How to tweak iOS 11's visuals, multitouch gestures, and sounds to your liking

 - Tap Control Center.

-Tap the switches next to both Access on Lock Screen and Access Within Apps to toggle them off (gray is off).
+Tap the switch next to Access Within Apps to toggle (gray is off).

 Audio and information tweaks